pSenseCorp/Heroku-POC/README.md

 ### Data Storage

-   Heroku postgres is used by heroku in this POC to store the data synced from salesforce using heroku connect.
+   Heroku postgres data store is used in this POC to store the data synced from salesforce using heroku connect.
 Heroku postgres is a   database as service based on the PostgreSQL.

 ### Common Commands when using Heroku CLI